dtr360/StockTicker/README.md

 # StockTicker
 Display stock quote information as a ticker tape on an Arduino-type board such as the ESP32.

-Coded by Daniel Rencricca.
+Created by Daniel Rencricca, May 2019.